Jesse Pomeroy: Attacks

+Later crimes

 In February 1874, at the age of 14, Pomeroy was paroled back to his mother and brother in South Boston.
 His mother ran her own dressmaking shop, and his brother Charles sold newspapers.

-In March 1874, a ten-year-old girl from South Boston named Katie Curran went missing.
-On April 22, 1874, the mutilated body of four-year-old Horace Millen was found on the marsh of Dorchester Bay.
+In March 1874, a 10-year-old girl from South Boston named Katie Curran went missing.
+On April 22, 1874, the mutilated body of a 4-year-old boy named Horace Millen was found on the marsh of Dorchester Bay.
 Immediately, the police detectives sought out Pomeroy, despite lacking evidence implicating him in the crime.
 The body of Katie Curran was found later, in the basement of Pomeroy's mother's dress shop.
 Her remains were hastily and carelessly concealed in an ash heap.

 Trial

 Pomeroy was taken to view Millen's body and asked if he committed the murder.
 At the coroner's inquest, Pomeroy was denied the right to counsel.

 The case of Commonwealth v.
-Pomeroy was heard in the Massachusetts Supreme Judicial Court (Suffolk County, Boston) on December 9 and December 10, 1874.
+Pomeroy was heard in the Massachusetts Supreme Judicial Court (Suffolk County, Boston) on December 9th and 10th, 1874.
 At the trial, the Attorney General argued for a verdict of guilty of murder in the first degree.
 In his closing arguments, he urged an alternative charge of murder with extreme atrocity, which, according to Massachusetts law, is first-degree murder, but differs from the original charge in the requirement of premeditation.

-Pomeroy was pronounced guilty on December 10, 1874, with the jury's recommendation of mercy on account of the prisoner's youth.
+Pomeroy was pronounced guilty on December 10, 1874.
+The jury added a recommendation for mercy on account of his young age.

 Pomeroy's attorney, Charles Robinson, filed two exceptions which were overruled in February 1875, at which point Pomeroy was sentenced to death by hanging.